shivamshrey/super-duper-drive/README.md

 Super*Duper*Drive wants you to focus on building the web application with the skills you acquired in this course.
 That means you are responsible for developing the server, website, and tests, but other tasks like deployment belong to other teams at the company.

 ## Starter Project
 A senior developer is assigned to be your tech lead and mentor, and they put together a starter project for you.
 It's a Maven project configured for all the dependencies the project requires, though you should feel free to add any additional dependencies you might require.
-[You can download or clone the starter repository here](https://github.com/udacity/nd035-c1-spring-boot-basics-project-starter/tree/master/starter/cloudstorage).

 Your tech lead already designed a database schema for the project and has added it to the `src/main/resources` directory.
 That means you don't have to design the database, only develop the Java code to interact with it.